harrisonlab/phytophthora_fragariae/README.md

 The number of proteins predicted as being apoplastic effectors were summarised using the following commands

+Gffutils seems only to search the same strand as the feature

 ```bash
 for File in $(ls analysis/ApoplastP/*/*/*_ApoplastP_ORF_unmerged.fa)
 do